Valur (men's football): Recent history

+After the 2025 season concluded, in a major overhaul of backroom staff Túfa, his assistant mangager and goalkeeping coach were let go and a completely new backroom staff under the leadership of former Icelandic national player Hermann Hreiðarsson was brought in.
+The move sparked major controversy among supporters of the Icelandic giants.

 European competition

-Valur first competed in Europe at the 1966–67 European Cup Winners' Cup Preliminary Round, playing to a draw (1–1) in its first match against Standard Liège, ultimately losing on aggregate 9–2.
-Since then, the club has participated in European competition 20 times, never advancing beyond the second round of any tournament.
+Valur first competed in Europe at the 1966–67 European Cup Winners' Cup Preliminary Round, drawing 1–1 with Standard Liège but ultimately losing on aggregate 9–2.
+Since then, the club has participated in European competition twenty times, never advancing beyond the second round of any tournament.

+Valur holds the record attendance for a football match in Iceland, with 18,243 spectators in attendance for their match against Benfica in 1968.